Husky-69/Husky-69/README.md

 # 👋 Hi, I'm Shallom Githui

-I'm a passionate **Data Scientist** and **Business Analyst** with a knack for turning data into actionable insights and delivering exceptional user experiences.
+I'm a passionate **Data Scientist** and **Sales/Customer Service Expert** with a knack for turning data into actionable insights and delivering exceptional user experiences.
 Currently pursuing a Data Science Certification at Moringa School, I specialize in Python, SQL, Tableau, and Machine Learning, with hands-on experience in sales, customer service, and data analysis.
 I’m excited to leverage data to solve real-world problems.

 ---